Introduction to Azure IoT with Fsharp

 dependencies, again creating the configuration type using the YAML Type

-Provider (though this time we’ll set the ReadOnly flag to true
+Provider (though this time we’ll set the ReadOnly flag to true to prevent

 accidental changes), extracting some config data and building a device client